The Best Text Analysis Tools in 2025

 • free trial available

-2. TextRazor: High-Quality Named Entity Extraction and Taxonomies
+3. TextRazor: High-Quality Named Entity Extraction, NLP, and Taxonomies API

 TextRazor is a cloud-based API service that offers a wide range of text analysis options.
 It's our second-favorite tool because the quality of the data that it provides is outstanding.